 Admire the beautiful scenery as we trek along the Rift Valley escarpment, enjoying views of the majestic Rwenzori Mountains, Kazinga Channel, Lake Edward and the neighbouring country of Congo.
 As we walk along forest trails, our local guide intrigues us with tales of the local legends about the forest, the uses of the forest and the culture of people here.

-After our chimpanzee trekking expedition, which takes up to five hours, we visit a tea plantation in the area.
+After our chimpanzee tracking expedition, which takes up to five hours, we visit a tea plantation in the Kalinzu area.
 A local guide walks us through the plantations and the process of producing tea - from growing the plants to harvesting and making the various teas.
-Then we head southwest to picturesque Lake Bunyonyi.

-Day 10 and 11 are all about enjoying the great outdoors and the exciting adventure activities in and around Jinja.
-Known as the adventure capital of Uganda, this is the place to get your adrenalin pumping.
+Today is all about enjoying the great outdoors and the exciting adventure activities in and around Jinja.
+As the main adventure hub of Uganda, this is the place to get your adrenaline pumping.

 This morning we leave Jinja behind, crossing back into western Kenya.
 We overnight in the bustling town of Eldoret, in the Rift Valley Province.